 Because Michigan indecency laws can sometimes get complicated, it may also be a good idea to consult an experienced criminal defense lawyer if you have questions about your specific situation.

 Because of its depiction in the media, indecent exposure may appear to be a frivolous crime.
-However, indecent exposure charges can result in serious ramifications such as prison time and sex offender registration.
-Given the severity of the penalties, you should talk to an experienced criminal defense attorney if you are facing indecent exposure charges.
-You can begin with a free case review from a Michigan attorney.
+However, indecent exposure charges can result in serious ramifications, such as prison time and sex offender registration.
+Given the severity of the penalties, it's in your best interests to talk to an experienced sex crime lawyer in Michigan if you're facing indecent exposure charges.

 Contact a qualified attorney.